 We invest heavily in our pupils and hope that every pupil will meet the required standard by the time the tenancy decision is made.
 But inevitably there are times when this does not happen.
 Chambers is committed to making every effort to find good homes for any of our pupils who are not offered tenancies.
 The overwhelming majority find tenancies at other good Chambers.

 Life as a junior tenant

-As soon as you become a member of Chambers, you will take on responsibility for running your own cases, typically in the fields of property, insolvency, company, partnership, trusts and general business litigation.
-In addition, you are likely be led by silks or senior juniors in heavier commercial disputes, which will give you invaluable experience of seeing established practitioners conducting litigation.
+As soon as you become a Member of Chambers, you will take on responsibility for running your own smaller scale cases, typically in the fields of insolvency, company, property, partnership, trusts and general commercial litigation.
+In addition, you are likely to be led by silks or senior juniors in heavier disputes, which will give you invaluable experience of seeing established practitioners conducting litigation.
 This combination of independent practice and collaboration will develop your skills as both an advocate and a tactician from the outset.